Fumikac/autologging-scaninfo-gsheet/README.md

 Last updated on Jun 8th, 2021

-This GUI extract scan information and variables of all scans of a day from sfiles and analysis files, then creates a scan summary on a google sheet (automatically saved in a google drive).
+Using this GUI you extract scan information and variables of all scans of a day from sfiles and analysis files, then creates a scan summary on a google sheet.
 There is an option to autoatically update it every minute so you can let it run during the experiment.

 ![example google sheet](example2.png)